k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: Linux path for artifacts upload (github workflow)
 - Update 'Files' and 'sys/mac/Files.r' files so they are up to date with newest file additions
+- Fix: ensure .evilhackrc.template file is included with the uploaded artifacts for the Windows binary